Looking for a foolproof classic meatloaf recipe that actually tastes amazing? You're in the right place.

 Recipe Tips

-- Bake on a sheet – A baking sheet gives you crispy edges, while a loaf pan traps steam and makes it soggy.
+- Bake on a sheet: This gives you crispy edges.
+A loaf pan traps steam and makes meatloaf soggy.

-- Dice onions small – Big chunks won’t mix in well and can make the meatloaf fall apart.
+- Dice onions small: Big chunks don’t mix well and can make the loaf fall apart.

-- Stick with lean ground beef – It has just the right amount of fat to keep things moist.
+- Use lean ground beef: It keeps things juicy without being greasy.
 Extra lean can turn out too dry.

-- Mix everything evenly – Make sure the beef is fully coated with the eggs, breadcrumbs, and milk so it holds together.
+- Mix thoroughly: Make sure the eggs, breadcrumbs, and milk are evenly mixed into the beef so it holds together.

-- Let it rest – Give it 10 minutes before slicing so the juices stay inside, not on your plate!
+- Let it rest before slicing: Give it 10 minutes to lock in the juices.

 Storing Leftovers